danomatika/cpphelpers/README.md

 Some cpp class helpers I use in a few projects:

-* Log: a streaming log class with settable levels
+* Log.h: a streaming log class with settable levels
-* Path: cross-platform path string functions
+* Path.h: cross-platform path string functions
+* Options.h: wrapper for The Lean Mean C++ Options Parser which allows for dynamic creation & type conversions
 * tclap/CommandLine: a custom tclap commandline that prints more like goptions

-Some useful libs:
+Some useful libs which are included:

+* [The Lean Mean C++ Options Parser](http://optionparser.sourceforge.net): cross-platform commandline argument parsing in a single header
-* [tclap](http://tclap.sourceforge.net): cross platform commandline parsing
+* [tclap](http://tclap.sourceforge.net): cross-platform commandline argument parsing